styleguidist/react-styleguidist/docs/Configuration.md

 }
 ```

-If you want to isolate section's children as single pages, you can set up it adding `sectionDepth` in each section.
-Where `sectionDepth` it is the number of depth of routes that it will have each section.
+If you want to isolate section's children as single pages (sub-routes), you can add `sectionDepth` in each section, which it is the number sub-routes for depth that it will have.

+For example:

 ```javascript
 module.exports = {